 3. Click on OK to start a new ladder file.
-Select Cancel or ladder file.
-Select Cancel or ladder file.
+Select Cancel or L to close the dialog without starting a new ladder file.
 Select Help to display information related to starting a new ladder file.

 PiCPro then displays a new ladder diagram.
 You can now create your ladder program with the tools and features available in PiCPro and then save your ladder file.